entando/entando-docs/vuepress/docs/next/tutorials/ecr/publish-project-bundle.md

 ent prj pbs-publish
 ```

-4. Create a Kubernetes Custom Resource and apply it to your Entando instance.
+4. Create a Kubernetes custom resource and apply it to your Entando instance.
 You can modify the target namespace parameter (`-n`) if you changed it from the default.
 ``` sh
 ent prj generate-cr | ent kubectl apply -n entando -f -
 ```